The Olds Engine

 and the manifold was unscathed.

-Pop's body shop friend welded the exhaust pipe pieces I fabricated and
+Pop's body shop friend welded the exhaust pipe pieces I had fabricated by

 none of the rockers moved.
 It took some time to get the pressure up and the